BushiWeb/Groupomania/database/README.md

 The tables are split into 4 schemas:

--   _admin_: containing all tables that the application shouldn't update;
+-   _admin_: containing all tables that the application, and thus the _project_user_, shouldn't update;
 -   _authentication_: containing all tables related to the authentication mechanism;
 -   _users_: containing all the users related tables;
 -   _posts_: containing all the posts related tables.